GeriNZ/annotateit/README.md

 ### 3. Read, annotate and respond

 The PDF viewer allows students to place comments at specific locations in the reading, view classmates' annotations, and reply to existing conversations.
+Based on my own work flow, there is a word counter that expects students to submit a comment of 25-150 words.
 Students provide their name when entering the annotation environment, but there is no separate account-registration or login process.
+For deletion, students need to enter their name again to avoid accidentally deleting other students' work.
+As a fail safe, deleted comments are still stored in the spreadsheet.
+Students can also add their email address to have the comment send to them.

 <p align="center">
   <img src="docs/images/pdf-annotation-view.png" alt="AnnotateIt PDF viewer showing student annotations" width="650">